 Location: Perth, WA

-Tell us about your work?
+Tell us about your work.

-I’m a CHEK trained Nutrition and Lifestyle Coach.
-I’ve been working with women for over 11 years supporting them with hormone, gut and fertility health.
+I’m a CHEK-trained Nutrition and Lifestyle Coach.
+I’ve been working with women for over 11 years, supporting them with hormone, gut, and fertility health.

-What lead you on this journey?
+What led you on this journey?

-It was not until I came across a book by my mentor Paul Chek that things started to improve.
-Over time my body healed; my skin cleared up, my digestion improved, and my cycle eventually returned to a healthy 28-day cycle.
+It was not until I came across a book by my mentor, Paul Chek, that things started to improve.
+Over time, my body healed, my skin cleared up, my digestion improved, and my cycle eventually returned to a healthy 28-day cycle.
 Finally, when I wanted to conceive, I fell pregnant easily and naturally.

 What can help ease period symptoms?